 Phone-based technology for agricultural information delivery

 Globally, more than 570 million households farm small plots of land to earn income.
 Traditional agricultural extension models that provide in-person advice to smallholder farmers are expensive, difficult to scale, and do not deliver the customized and timely information farmers need to adopt potentially profitable farming practices.
 Research from India and Kenya has shown that mobile phone-based extension can be an efficient and cost-effective way to deliver tailored and timely agricultural information to farmers to promote behavior change that can increase farmers’ yields and incomes.
 Building on this evidence, Precision Agriculture for Development (PAD) was founded in 2016 with a mission to diffuse extension advisory and support smallholder farmers in low- and middle-income countries with information delivered via their mobile phones.
-PAD (now Precision Development or PxD) continues to use research and learning to scale—now reaching over 5.2 million farmers in ten countries with evidence-informed mobile extension services, as of the third quarter of 2021.
+PAD (now Precision Development or PxD) continues to use research and learning to scale—now reaching over 5.7 million farmers in ten countries with evidence-informed mobile extension services, as of 2021.

 Traditional extension models are expensive, difficult to scale, and do not effectively deliver the customized, relevant, and timely information that smallholder farmers need to adopt farming practices that could increase their yields and profits.

 Globally, more than 570 million households engage in smallholder farming as their core source of income according to the FAO.1 Many of these farmers live in poverty, growing only enough food for consumption, relying on inefficient and environmentally unsustainable practices that stagnate yields, and earning little income at market.
 Among other barriers (such as uninsured risks or a lack of credit), farmers may not have the information they need to adopt optimal farming practices and make management decisions that increase their profits.